Objectives and strategy

 Over the past few years, PEP has dedicated increasing resources to encourage, advise and support its grantees in the implementation of effective policy influence strategies in their home countries.
 Building on nearly 15 years of experience, and information collected from various expert sources (see below), PEP has strengthened its own organizational expertise to provide the best possible guidance in terms of stakeholder mapping, policy engagement, research communications, etc.

-As a result, the PEP Grant Plus program was recently extended to include the provision of intensive "how-to" type of training workshops and ongoing mentoring for context analysis and policy engagement, from proposal design and throughout the research cycle.
+As a result, the PEP Grant Plus program was recently extended to include the provision of intensive "how-to" type of training workshops (see below), as well as a new kind of "mentoring support" (each team paired with an experienced policy advisor from the same region) to guide them in the analysis of their project's policy context, stakeholder mapping, engagement and knowledge translation, throughout the research cycle.

-Related instructions and guidelines for researchers who wish to undertake such initiatives are provided in the "Funding" section of the PEP website, here: http://www.pep-net.org/funding/guides/
+Related instructions and guidelines for researchers who wish to undertake such initiatives are provided in the "Funding/guides" section of the PEP website.

 Finally, PEP researchers' findings are also dissmeminated through the network's frequent newsletters (PEP-Talk - over 11,000 recipients), annual reports, social networks (facebook and twitter), as well as through a specially dedicated section of the website reporting on "Policy findings from PEP research".